Multiphoton lithography: Materials for multiphoton polymerization

 The materials employed in multiphoton lithography are those normally used in conventional photolithography techniques.
 They can be found in liquid-viscous, gel or solid state, in relation to the fabrication need.
-Liquid resists imply more complex sample fixing processes, during the fabrication step, while the preparation of the resins themselves may be easier and faster.
+Liquid resins imply more complex sample fixing processes, during the fabrication step, while the preparation of the resins themselves may be easier and faster.
 In contrast, solid resists can be handled in an easier way, but they require complex and time-consuming processes.
-The photopolymers always include a prepolymer (the monomer) and, considering the final application, a photoinitiator, as a catalyzer for the polymerization reaction.
+The resin always include a prepolymer (the monomer) and, considering the final application, a photoinitiator.
 In addition, we can find such polymerization inhibitors (useful to stabilize resins both reducing the obtained voxel), solvents (which may simplify casting procedures), thickens (so called "fillers") and other additives (as pigments and so on) which aim to functionalize the photopolymer.

 Acrylates

 The acrylates are the most diffused resin components.
 They can be found in many traditional photolithography processes which imply a radical reaction.
 They are largely diffused and commercially available in a wide range of products, having different properties and composition.
-The main advantages of this kind of resists are found in the excellent mechanical properties and in a reduced shrinkage capacity.
+The main advantages of this kind of liquid resins are found in the excellent mechanical properties and in the high reactivity.
+Acrylates exhibit slightly more shrinkage compared to epoxies, but their rapid iteration capability allows for close alignment with the design.
+Moreover, Acrylates offer enhanced usability as they eliminate the need for spin coating or baking steps during processing.
 Finally the polymerization steps are faster than other kind of photopolymers.
-Acrylic hybrid organic/inorganic resists are largely diffused due to their biocompatible and structural behavior, the most famous ones are the ceramic based OMOCERs material family and the silicon-ceramic based SZ2080.
-The latter, has encountered a wide use in the biological and photonic field, thanks to the tunable optical capability (such as the refractive index), just by changing the inorganic phase ratio.
+Methacrylates are largely diffused due to their biocompatibility.
+The majority of materials for Two-Photon Polymerization are supplied by companies that also provide printers.
+Nevertheless, there are third-party resins available like ORMOCER, alongside numerous self-made resins.

 Epoxy resins

 These are the most employed resins into the MEMS and microfluidic fields.
 They exploit cationic polymerization.
-One of the best known epoxy resin is SU-8, which allows thin film deposition (up to 500 µm) and polymerization of structures with a high aspect ratio.
+One of the best known epoxy resin is SU-8, which allows thin film deposition (up to 500 μm) and polymerization of structures with a high aspect ratio.
 We can find many others epoxy resins such as: SCR-701, largely employed in micro moving objects, and the SCR-500.

+Inorganic glass/ceramics

+Inorganic glass and ceramics have better thermal and chemical stabilities than photopolymers do, and they also offer improved durability due to their high resistance to corrosion, degradation, and wear.
+Therefore, there has been continuous interest in the development of resins and techniques that allow using multiphoton lithography for 3D printing of glasses and ceramics in recent years.
+It has been demonstrated that using hybrid inorganic-organic resins and high-temperature thermal treatments, one can achieve 3D printing of glass-ceramics with sub-micrometer resolution.
+Recently, multiphoton lithography of an entirely inorganic resin for 3D printing of glasses without involving thermal treatments has also been shown, enabling 3D printing of glass micro-optics on the tips of optical fibers without causing damage to the optical fiber.